 Given the unfamiliarity of the territory and the opportunities at stake, it is no surprise that collaboration is becoming the byword for innovation.
 Automakers are building research and development centers in Silicon Valley and partnering with technology giants from consumer markets.
 Many automotive OEMs are also considering the design and assembly resources of contract manufacturing partners like Jabil that specialize in combining the rapid innovation and product introductions associated with consumer electronics with the rigorous engineering, testing manufacturing and reliability demands of the automotive industry.

 Whether Detroit or Silicon Valley ultimately dominates the race, both will face some universal challenges along the road.
 The electronic components, software and networks powering tomorrow’s cars will all be held to a far higher standard than those that revolutionized the mobile phone industry.
 Not only must they perform reliably in the harsh automotive environment, they must perform flawlessly as far as passenger safety is concerned.
 Designing, testing and manufacturing new component technologies is also a product development challenge for all players – especially as the race to market is so critical to competitive success.

 The industry is at a crossroads, which is always rife with both risks and opportunities.
 It will be interesting to see how the next decade unfolds for the automotive industry.
-Big changes are ahead.
+Big changes, and shorter automotive industry life cycles, are ahead.